 for CPU-bound tasks.

-Without a proper understanding of GIL, you might have a hard time understanding its behaviour (see #5 in Python weird behaviours).
-Want to learn about it more in-depth?
-Stay in touch; we will explore it in a lot more detail.
+Without a proper understanding of GIL, you might have difficulty understanding its behaviour (see #5 in Python weird behaviours).

 Dunder (double underscore) methods(also known as magic methods) like __init__